helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Talking with you is sort of the conversational equivalent of an out of body experience.</h3 quote>
+<h3 quote align='center'>Adopting the right attitude can convert a negative stress into a positive one.</h3 quote>

 ---